Istanbul Food Guide

 Final words:

-We’ve rounded up the most popular 4 Turkish beer brands and 10 Turkish craft beers.
-With this list, you’re sure to know what to order when you visit a pub or a bar in Turkey.
+That covers the 4 main Turkish beer brands and 10 craft breweries.
+With this list you will know what to order whether you walk into a corner shop, a tourist restaurant, or a dedicated taproom.